CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     14. Check this option to operate with the SAP Multi-Tenant option.
 After checking the option, click Register Servers.
 In the new form, click the last (empty) row, enter the server's IP address in Multi-Tenant, check its checkbox, and click Save.
 9. Click the Update button.
 Service will be up and running, ready to work with.

-## CompuTec WMS Server automatic restart
+## CompuTec WMS Server Automatic Restart

 Restarting the CompuTec Server WMS service at least once every 24 hours is required to make it work properly.
 This requirement is caused by extensive SAP Business One RAM usage (it is not a bug; it is just IT system specific).